We Love Tapas Tours

 As an observant visitor to our fair city of Seville, you may have noticed, on such diverse objects as lampposts, manhole covers, buildings and garbage trucks, among others, a little motif that seems to read NO8DO, except that the 8 is somewhat large, and often appears as if a little blurred.
 You may guess from Read more about Sevilla | NO8DO[…]

-Ferris wheels have been around as a fairground attraction for a long time now (the first was designed and erected by George Washington Gale Ferris for the 1893 World’s Fair in Chicago), but over the last couple of decades they have become increasingly popular as a sightseeing aid for tourists, especially since the opening of Read more about Wheels Up![…]
+Update January 2017: The Seville wheel is no longer operational.
+Ferris wheels have been around as a fairground attraction for a long time now (the first was designed and erected by George Washington Gale Ferris for the 1893 World’s Fair in Chicago), but over the last couple of decades they have become increasingly popular as Read more about Wheels Up![…]

 For some people “cultural” stuff like art or historic monuments is what you do between eating and drinking and more eating and drinking.
 For others, it’s the other way around.
 But whichever kind of holidaymaker you are, you are likely at some point to find yourself in a museum.
 Seville has lots of these, covering Read more about Seville Museums[…]